Scope and Rates

 - Net value of goods or services supplied

 - VAT rates

-- total net value of goods or services with a breakdown into values attributable to particular VAT rates, exemption or out of scope of Polish VAT
+- Total net value of goods or services with a breakdown into values attributable to particular VAT rates, exemption

 In addition, in some cases (e.g. tax exemption, transactions subject to reverse-charge, intra-EU transactions, new means of transportation supply) additional elements may be required.

 Yes, provided the authenticity of origin and integrity of content of invoices can be guaranteed and recipient of invoice accepts to receive electronic invoices.
 Also, e-invoices are subject to particular storage requirements.

 Yes, although certain specific requirements need to be fulfilled.

 The invoices may be issued in foreign currency.
 However, the Polish invoicing regulations require that the amount of VAT is also provided on the invoice in PLN.

 Yes.
 If you sell your business as a going concern then VAT is not due.